d-morrison/IntroStatActivities/_book/10-regression.md

 ### Summarize and visualize the data

-8. Using the provided R markdown file, enter the response variable into the linear model function for xxx and the explanatory variable for xxxx to get the linear model output.
+Using the provided R markdown file, enter the response variable into the linear model function for xxx and the explanatory variable for xxxx to get the linear model output.

     {r}
     lm.hand <- lm(xxx~xxxx, data=hands) #lm(response~explanatory)
     summary(lm.hand)$coefficients

-8. Using the output above, write the equation of the regression line.
+8. Using the found using the R code, write the equation of the regression line.

 \vspace{1in}